 - Maintain aggressive R&D

-- Develop strategic alliances with complementary firms
+- Develop strategic alliances with complementary businesses

 - Diversify the business through business development or acquisitions

-It is recommended that Pfizer Inc. maintain an aggressive approach in the area of research and development.
+It is recommended that Pfizer maintain an aggressive approach in the area of research and development.
 R&D capabilities are a major competency that the company can use to support business growth.
 Aggressive R&D is a necessary approach to mitigate the effects of competitive forces in the industry.
 Another recommendation is to develop strategic alliances that complement Pfizer’s current business.
 For example, the company can enter into agreements with more major distributors and sellers in emerging markets to strengthen its presence worldwide.
 On the other hand, diversification is a recommendation for improving Pfizer’s risk exposure linked to limitations resulting from focusing the business mainly within the pharmaceutical industry.

-- Pfizer, Inc. – Annual Reports.
+- Pfizer Inc. – Form 10-K.

-- Pfizer, Inc. – Form 10-K.
+- Pfizer Inc. – History.

 - Pfizer’s Purpose, Core Values, and Purpose Blueprint.

 - Sharabati, A. A. A. (2023).
 Lean operations and competitive advantage in the pharmaceutical industry.
 International Journal of Services and Operations Management, 44(3), 293-316.